-Peter Grandbois is the author of nine books, including: The Gravedigger, selected by Barnes and Noble for its “Discover Great New Writers” program, The Arsenic Lobster: A Hybrid Memoir, chosen as one of the top five memoirs of 2009 by the Sacramento News and Review, Nahoonkara, winner of the gold medal in literary fiction in Foreword magazine’s Book of the Year Awards for 2011, a collection of surreal flash fictions, Domestic Disturbances, a Publisher’s Weekly pick for Best Book of 2013, and the novella collections or “monster double features,” Wait Your Turn, The Glob Who Girdled Granville (honorable mention, IndieFab award for fantasy book of the year in 2014), The Girl on the Swing (Silver Medalist in the category of Best Fantasy of 2015 in the IndieFab awards), the poetry collection, This House That (winner of the Brighthorse Books Poetry Prize and Honorable Mention for the INDIES award in the category of best poetry collection of 2017), and Kissing the Lobster, and the novel, half-burnt (Spuyten Duyvil, 2019).
+Peter Grandbois is the author of ten books, including: The Gravedigger, selected by Barnes and Noble for its “Discover Great New Writers” program, The Arsenic Lobster: A Hybrid Memoir, chosen as one of the top five memoirs of 2009 by the Sacramento News and Review, Nahoonkara, winner of the gold medal in literary fiction in Foreword magazine’s Book of the Year Awards for 2011, a collection of surreal flash fictions, Domestic Disturbances, a Publisher’s Weekly pick for Best Book of 2013, and the novella collections or “monster double features,” Wait Your Turn, The Glob Who Girdled Granville (honorable mention, IndieFab award for fantasy book of the year in 2014), The Girl on the Swing (Silver Medalist in the category of Best Fantasy of 2015 in the IndieFab awards), the poetry collection, This House That (winner of the Brighthorse Books Poetry Prize and Honorable Mention for the INDIES award in the category of best poetry collection of 2017), Kissing the Lobster, and the novel, half-burnt (Spuyten Duyvil, 2019).
 His poems, essays, and short stories have appeared in over one hundred magazines and been shortlisted for the Pushcart Prize, Best American Essays, and Best American Horror.
 His plays have won the Best of the Neil LaBute Festival and have been performed in St. Louis, Columbus, Los Angeles, and New York.
-He is a senior editor at Boulevard and teaches at Denison University in Ohio.
+He is the Poetry Editor for Boulevard magazine and teaches at Denison University in Ohio.

 Peter is a graduate of the University of Denver (Ph.D.
 2006), Bennington College (M.F.A.
 2003), and the University of Colorado (M.A.
 1991).
 Previously, he taught at California State University in Sacramento and is currently an associate professor at Denison University.